austinseraphin/motion-accessibility/README.md

 ### UIAccessibility Actions

 These methods trigger when the VoiceOver user performs specific actions.
 You can implement then in a UIView or an accessibility element.

+#### `accessibility_activate`

+New in iOS 7, this method performs a custom action when a VoiceOver double-taps the view.
+You can use this if the view uses a custom gesture, for example.
+It returns true or false depending on the success of the action.

 #### `accessibility_perform_escape`